Diffusion asymmetry of repulsive skyrmions in structured environment

-In conclusion, we have evidenced the asymmetric diffusion of chiral skyrmions interacting with a chiral gate.
-Such a highly nontrivial dynamic phenomenon is a result of the Brownian gyromotion reflecting the topological nature of skyrmions, as well as the effective interactions between chiral skyrmions and chiral structures.
-The skyrmion-gate interaction and the consequence diffusion asymmetry depend on many factors, such as the gate chirality, gate opening width, and skyrmion density.
-The gate cannot be modified once fabricated but skyrmion density and size are subject to thermal effects, for example.
-Because the diffusion rate in real system is varying and dependent of the skyrmion density, the simulated system may not reach a sustained nonequilibrium steady state but could create time-dependent nonequilibrium phenomena before it reaches thermal equilibrium driven by the increasing entropy of the entire system.
-This work paves the way for the study of complex diffusion behaviors of chiral magnetic matter, which may be useful for building nonconventional computing devices based on diffusion asymmetry.
-We also note that our results should be relevant to other systems where chiral diffusion can occur~\cite{Zuiden_PNAS2016,Banerjee_NC2017,Fruchart_NATURE2021,Fruchart_ARCMP2023}, such as various types of chiral active matter systems, systems with chiral nonreciprocal interactions, systems with odd viscosity, and certain charged systems in magnetic fields.
+This work paves the way for the study of complex diffusion behavior of chiral magnetic matter, which may be useful for building nonconventional computing devices based on diffusion asymmetry. \emph{For example, the diffusion asymmetry in physical particle systems can be used for AI, especially for physical reservoir computing, neuromorphic computing, stochastic and probabilistic computing devices.} Our results should also be relevant to other systems where chiral \emph{or asymmetric} diffusion can occur~\cite{Zuiden_PNAS2016,Banerjee_NC2017,Fruchart_NATURE2021,Fruchart_ARCMP2023}, such as various types of chiral active matter systems, systems with chiral nonreciprocal interactions, systems with odd viscosity, and certain charged systems in magnetic fields.